 Have each child write a sentence about what they love about their teacher and add it to a jar to give the teacher.
 Who wouldn’t want a jar reminding you what a great teacher you are!!

 Like mentioned before, often the teacher is in need of more school supplies for the classroom.
 This would be a great addition to your gift card – something for the teacher and something for the class.

-I hope these teacher appreciation gift ideas help you find the perfect gift to say thank you to your child’s Teacher.
+I hope these teacher appreciation gift ideas helped you find the perfect gift to say thank you to your child’s teacher.
 Do you have another great Teacher Gift idea?
-Please share with us in the comments below.
+Please share it with us in the comments below.

 Visit our Holiday Page with budget-friendly holiday decorations, activity ideas, desserts, and more cool gift ideas.

 Holiday Gift ideas: